cado-security/product-help/docs/cado/deploy/aws/iam/tighten-kms.md

 "kms:CreateGrant"
 ```

-When Cado performs a cross-account import of KMS-encrypted EC2 instances, it re-encrypts the snapshot to a temporary key used for cross-account transfer.
-This key is scoped using an alias with a Cado prefix, and both the alias and key are scheduled for deletion after the import is complete.
+When / Forensic Acquisition and Investigation performs a cross-account import of KMS-encrypted EC2 instances, it re-encrypts the snapshot to a temporary key used for cross-account transfer.
+This key is scoped using an alias with a / Forensic Acquisition and Investigation prefix, and both the alias and key are scheduled for deletion after the import is complete.

 ## Tightening KMS Permissions